 Hilary Hahn says she plays a French violin made in 1864 in Paris: it has to be a Vuillaume.
-And what is interesting is that she has had made a perfect copy from Peter and Wendy Moose (in Munich) in 2005.
+And what is interesting is that she made a perfect copy of Peter and Wendy Moose (in Munich) in 2005.
 She says that she indifferently brings one or the other.
 It is not a secondary violin for her.
-It is important to notice that Hilary is an incredible violinist with a tremendous career and she doesn’t need the most expensive Stradivarius nor the most expensive strings.
+It is important to notice that Hilary is an incredible violinist with a tremendous career and she doesn’t need the most expensive Stradivarius or the most expensive strings.
 She often plays a modern instrument with Dominant strings and yet is at the forefront of what is the best today.

 What violin does Joshua Bell play?